elek/flekszible/docs/content/reference.md

 Imported path is checked in the following location (in this order):

  1. The directory which is defined with the `FLEKSZIBLE_PATH` environment variable
  2. In the current directory (or more preciously: relative to the current directory).
- 3. In any remote source
+ 3. In any local remote source

 Remote sources can be defined with the `source` tag: